LesterYHZ/ME597-Fall2025/5-Final_Project/1-Turtlebot_Instructions.md

         * The given world can be spawned by running the `turtlebot3_house.launch.py` file.
 The `navigator.launch.py`is the main launch file for this task, which already includes a SLAM node and the `task3.py` node, depending on the provided input argument enabling dynamic obstacles.
 You may use the following command to test your codes: `ros2 launch turtlebot3_gazebo navigator.launch.py spawn_objects:=true`.

 ### Guidelines
-* Make sure to use relative path instead of absolute path in your codes.If your codes cannot be run on a different computer with a different username or workshopt name, the codes won't be graded.
+* Make sure to use relative path instead of absolute path in your codes.
+If your codes cannot be run on a different computer with a different user or workspace name, the codes won't be graded and a zero will be given as the task grade.
 * To aid in completing this project, we have created a repository with the base files that you will need to solve all the tasks.
 You can clone these files from the following [link](https://github.com/LesterYHZ/sim_ws_Fall2025/tree/main), available in the `src/turtlebot3_gazebo/src/lab4` directory.
 * Your solution Python script for each task should be self-sufficent without depending on other scripts (from the other tasks or otherwise).
 * Please only depend on commonly used Python (ROS2) packages like `numpy`, `rclpy`, `math`, and `cv2`.